peteroupc/peteroupc.github.io/random.md

 In general, especially for cryptographic RNGs, **to generate an N-bit seed, enough data needs to be gathered from nondeterministic sources to reach N bits of entropy or more**.

 Once data with enough entropy is gathered, it might need to be condensed into a seed to initialize a PRNG with.
-Following (Cliff et al., 2009)<sup>[**(19)**](#Note19)</sup>, it is suggested to generate an N-bit seed using an HMAC (hash-based message authentication code); in that sense, take data with at least as many bits of entropy as the HMAC size in bits, generate the HMAC with that data, then truncate the HMAC to N bits.
+Following (Cliff et al., 2009)<sup>[**(19)**](#Note19)</sup>, it is suggested to generate an N-bit seed using an HMAC (hash-based message authentication code) at least N times 3 bits long; in that sense, take data with at least as many bits of entropy as the HMAC size in bits, generate the HMAC with that data, then take the HMAC's first N bits.
 See also NIST SP 800-90B sec.
 3.1.5.1 and RFC 4086 sec.
 4.2 and 5.2.

 <a id=Wildly_Varying_Seeds></a>
 ### Wildly Varying Seeds